February 3, 2026

 NOTE TO ATTENDEES

 Business casual attire is recommended.
 Room temperature in meeting spaces is often difficult to control.
 Please dress appropriately by carrying a light jacket or sweater.
-If you have special needs (disabilities or dietary re strictions) that require attention to attend this event, please notify THCA at least seven days
+If you have special needs (disabilities or dietary re strictions) that require attention to attend this event, please notify THCA at least seven days before the seminar.

 Look for the Tennessee Health Care Association/Tennessee Center for Assisted Living on Facebook and YouTube.